minamorl/rex/README.md

 ).doWork()
 ```

-Note that calling doWork() is only necessary for cold observables and behavior/replay subjects.

 ### Using Operators

 Rex provides a range of operators to transform, filter, and combine observables.
 Here are a few examples: